-How Long Is Welding Trade School?
+How Long is Welding Trade School?

-Sometimes, you'll get credits toward your apprenticeship too (possibly up to two out of the five years) if you choose the appropriate accredited welding training course.
+Sometimes, you'll get credits toward your apprenticeship too (possibly up to two out of the normally required five years) if you choose the appropriate accredited welding training course.
 It can be difficult to land a spot in an apprenticeship, so you will want to find a way to stand out.

 Example Trade School Welding Program Lengths

-The following information was found on the official website or most recent catalog for each listed school.
+The following information was found on the school's official website or most recent catalog for each listed school.

 - Tulsa Welding School professional welding program takes 7 months for a full time student.